up9inc/mockintosh/docs/Configuring.md

 If management API is enabled, Mockintosh will record all requests that are not found in configured endpoints.
 You can get config prototype for these endpoints by querying `GET /unhandled` in management API.

+The `/unhandled` endpoint can return YAML format, when queried with `format` parameter `GET /unhandled?format=yaml`.
+`POST /unhandled` endpoint also supports YAML as the payload.

 ### OAS Serving